GustavsC/SPDM-Hardware-Implementation/README.md

 ```

-#Libspdm in Linux
+# Libspdm in Linux
 Replace the corresponding files in this directory in buildroot-2023.05.1/output/build/linux-6.1.26 and add the libraries needed for compilation.
-All the files are in this repository under the path "System_on_Chip/Software".
+All the files are in this repository under the path "software_configs/Software".
 After that:

 ```